Online and in-person options available for Fall classes

 The Department of Psychology is excited to welcome Dr. Tomas Yufik, Associate Professor of Psychology, to Shepherd University.
 Dr. Yufik, an experienced clinical psychologist, will take over the clinical practicum program and will be teaching PSYC 310 Psychology of Personality, PSYC 309 Abnormal Psychology, and PSYC 270 Well-Being and Happiness.
 His research focuses on the areas of posttraumatic stress disorder, personality assessment, and clinical diagnosis.
 We are very excited to have Dr. Yufik join us!

 The Psychology Department Mission:

-In conjunction with the missions of Shepherd University and the College of Social and Behavioral Sciences, the Department of Psychology facilitates student learning of core psychological knowledge, skills, and values and supports students’ career aspirations and academic goals through quality teaching, mentoring, and advising.
+In conjunction with the missions of Shepherd University and the College of Arts, Humanities, and Social and Behavioral Sciences, the Department of Psychology facilitates student learning of core psychological knowledge, skills, and values and supports students’ career aspirations and academic goals through quality teaching, mentoring, and advising.
 Through service and research, the department encourages meaningful faculty and student participation in the community.
 The department accepts that psychology is an objective natural science.
 We apply the University’s core values in the work of the department and abide by the American Psychological Association’s Ethical Principles and Code of Conduct.